tweetledee/tweetledee/README.md

 #### Twitter Search JSON (searchjson.php)
 #### Twitter Search Pretty Printed JSON (searchjson_pp.php)

+## Usage
+<a href="http://chrissimpkins.github.io/tweetledee/usage.html">Tweetledee Usage Examples</a>

 ## Bugs & Questions
 If you find a bug, please post it as a new issue on the GitHub repository.

-If you have questions or comments, feel free to drop me a line @0labs on Twitter.
+If you have questions or comments, feel free to drop me a line @pixsied on Twitter.

 If you would like to contribute to the project, by all means, please do so.